High matt rust paint that simulates atmospheric oxidisation of aged metals. Water soluble to easily tone back effects for the perfect result.

 The dark coloured liquid dries to a high matt rust colour in 1 to 5 minutes depending on the temperature.
 Apply rust paint by brush or airbrush/sprayer.
 Rust paint looks best when applied to rough, textured surfaces.

-- Its very important to thoroughly shake the pot before each and every use with the ball bearings rattling.
-The mixture will settle on the bottom of the pot if left for more than a few days – thoroughly stir the mixture and ensure that solids on the bottom of the pot are fully mixed into the liquid.
+- The mixture will settle on the bottom of the pot.
+It’s very important to thoroughly shake the pot with the ball bearings rattling before each and every use.
+Thoroughly stir the mixture and ensure that solids on the bottom of the pot are fully mixed into the liquid.
 Repeat stirring and shaking until all lumps have gone.
 It’s much better to shake and stir rust paint when the pot is at room temperature or warmer.
 If the pot is cold it may not be possible to fully mix any solids into the liquid.

 - Use rust paint straight from the pot.
 Replace the lid quickly during use to prevent the liquid from evaporating or decant what you need to use for a job into a separate smaller pot/container with a lid.